Purchase Junga Hops

 Experienced brewers have chosen the following hops as substitutions of Junga:

-Is Junga available as Cryo/Lupulin powder?
+Is Junga available in lupulin powder?

 If you see an error in our data, please let us know!